 We believe in and practice Biblical Christian liberty.
 Paul the Apostle, along with other New Testament writers, taught that a strict adherence to man-made standards does not honor or please God, and we believe Paul’s message is as relevant today as it was back then.
-We believe Biblical liberty has been replaced in Christian circles with the “touch not, taste not, handle not” legalism described in Colossians 2:20-23.
+We believe Biblical liberty has been replaced in some Christian circles with the “touch not, taste not, handle not” legalism described in Colossians 2:20-23.
 We are fully aware of and believe in the dangers of abusing liberty (Galatians 5:13), however, we are also aware of the dangers of Phariseeism and hypocrisy (Matthew 15:8).
 We believe the correct position is between the two.
 For example, we stand firm against drunkenness and the immoderate use of any substance or activity (I Corinthians 6:10; Ephesians 5:18), but we also stand strong against those who put personal standards and traditions of men above what the Bible actually teaches (Colossians 2:8).
 We strive to be neither anti-biblical or extra-biblical as some of our brethren have become.